Journal Policies and Ethics

 In case, plagiarism is detected during review/editorial process, such manuscript(s) will be rejected immediately and we can also consider other steps depending upon the seriousness of the case.
 If the plagiarism is proven after publication, such manuscript(s) will be removed from our website and appropriate announcement will be placed in this regards.

-Further, JFDS can bring such instants in notice of author's funding agencies, author's institutes (where they works) and to the original authors whose work has been plagiarized.
-Please report the plagiarism to email@example.com
+Further, JFDS can bring such instances to the notice of author's funding agencies, author's institutes and to the original authors whose work has been plagiarized.

 IV Manuscript Withdrawal Policy